 Michelle Marino, Chef and Garden Coordinator

-Michelle has been cooking for Wild Lilac for over eight years now.
+Michelle has been cooking for Wild Lilac for over ten years now.
 Having grown up in Northern New Jersey amidst a large Italian family, Michelle spent a great deal of time in the kitchen as a child, interacting with the aromas and textures of foods prepared by the many cooks in the family.
 Meals were long and celebratory, despite the occasion, and love and laughter was always in abundance.
-After moving to Portland almost eight years ago, working an odd job making bread and boiling bagels in the wee hours of morning, Michelle found the loving community of Wild Lilac.
+After moving to Portland almost ten years ago, working an odd job making bread and boiling bagels in the wee hours of morning, Michelle found the loving community of Wild Lilac.

 Michelle was immediately drawn to the way children are given space and time to explore the world around them.
 It was evident that cooking for children was going to be so much more than just preparing meals, but in sharing the experience with individuals who are so eager to engage in the whole process.
-In recent years, Michelle has been interested in urban farming, eventually transforming a barron yard of her own into a haven for plants and flowers, for birds and insects.
+In recent years, Michelle has been interested in urban farming, eventually transforming a barren yard of her own into a haven for plants and flowers, for birds and insects.
 Michelle now supports Wild Lilac’s Kitchen and Learning Garden, where children can grow and nurture plants, and also experience and prepare foods in the Kitchen Studio, adjacent to our kitchen.
 Michelle believes strongly in the farm to table connection, and that inviting children to help grow their food can inspire them to go deeper, to develop trust, and to ultimately try and maybe even enjoy new foods.

 In her time outside of school, Michelle likes: spending time in her garden with her partner and fellow plant lover Jesse; foraging for natural materials; pressing flowers; and visiting the ocean.